-In Nitrux, we utilize OpenRC as the init-system; it differs from the more widely used systemd software suite (which includes an init) in using scripts instead of “units” to start services.
+In Nitrux, we use OpenRC as the init system; it differs from the more widely used Systemd software suite (which includes an init) by using scripts instead of “units” to start services.
 So, in today’s tutorial, we’ll check how to create service files (scripts) for use with OpenRC.

-This tutorial is part one of two, with the second dealing with “user” services, as OpenRC does not use the concept of “user services.”
+This tutorial is part one of two; the second covers “user” services.

 Difficulty: ★☆☆☆☆